Skip to main content

 Interest on unpaid balances

 Most free cards are revolving credit cards.
-If you don't pay your full balance each month, interest kicks in.
-Rates range from about 20% to 25% APR.
-The fix is simple: set up automatic full repayment (Vollzahlung).
+If you do not pay your full balance each month, interest starts.
+Rates range from about 16% to 25% APR depending on the card.
+The GenialCard sits at 17.29% effective, the Advanzia Gold at 24.69%.
+The fix: set up full repayment (Vollzahlung) in your card app.
+Do it the day you get the card.

 Foreign transaction fees

-The golden rule: Set your card to full monthly repayment (Vollzahlung) and you'll never pay interest.
-The easybank Visa, Advanzia Gold, and GenialCard all let you do this in their apps.
-Do it the day you get your card.
+The golden rule: Set your card to full monthly repayment (Vollzahlung) and you never pay interest.
+The easybank Visa, Advanzia Gold, GenialCard, and TF Bank all let you configure this in their apps or online banking.
+Do it immediately after receiving your card.

 Credit Card vs. Debit Card vs. Charge Card